 4) Execution Time: Fig. 9 shows the execution time of the schemes under different tasks arrival rates and numbers of available servers.
 We can observe that the execution time of the DOCE scheme increases with the increase of task arrival rate in Fig. 9(a).
-The reason is that the larger the offloaded task, the more iterations between each buyer and seller to reach the SE solution $(b{ij}^{\text{SE}}(t), p{ij}^{\text{SE}}(t))$.
+The reason is that the larger the offloaded task, the more iterations between each buyer and seller to reach the SE solution $\left(b{ij}^{\mathrm{SE}}\left(t\right),p{ij}^{\mathrm{SE}}\left(t\right)\right)$.
 We can also see from Fig. 9(b) that the execution time increases when more servers are available.
 This is because each buyer will play games with more available sellers/servers to obtain the optimal offloading strategy.
 Although the execution times of the Local-ofnly scheme, DNO scheme, and DGO scheme remain almost unchanged in the simulations, this is based on the assumption that the network state information is perfectly and fully known in advance for each MD and server, which is an ideal assumption in a dynamic and random wireless network.